holaholacocacola/CPSResources/docs/creating-an-icon-pack.md

 ![FrameFill Screenshot](images/StepFillFrame.png)

 ## Drag to Stage
 9. Select the frame on icons layer(in the timeline) under the frame where you added the named label.
-On this frame drag your icon to the left hand corner(position 0,0)
+On this frame drag your icon to the left hand corner(position 0,0).
+Alternatively, you can drag it onto the canvas and set x, y to 0,0 in the properties window.

 ![Drag Screenshot](images/StepDragOrigin.png)
 10. Repeat steps 8 and 9 for all icons you wish to add.(Go to the next empty frame and repeat the process).
 Make sure that you add these labels to an ini of the same name as your custom swf.
 I would recommend having all your labels prepared ahead of time.(Making the ini first)